CiscoDevNet/merakibeat/README.md

 Meraki Camera utilizes a powerful onboard processor to analyze video and provide valuable insights without the need to send those video files to the cloud or a local server.
 These insight include object/person detection, these insight are also made available to users using camera APIs.
 Merakibeat camera plugin support collecting information like average person counts and entrances in specific zone.
 This information can be utilized to identify multiple retails and other campuses scenarios like Queue size, popularity of display rack etc that can be overlayed with POS data.

-This pipeline enables analysing mearki health data with other enterprise data like Point Of Sales, to identify relation between network status and revenue impact.

 ## MerakiBeat Data pipeline